 (A) Plan Implementation Inspections

-Within the first 30 days following commencement of the construction activity on the site, the permittee shall contact: (1) the appropriate District; or (2) a qualified soil erosion and sediment control professional or a qualified professional engineer to inspect the site.
-The site shall be inspected at least once and no more than three times during the first 90 days to confirm compliance with the general permit and proper initial implementation of all controls measures designated in the Plan for the site for the initial phase of construction.
-For sites not inspected by District personnel, the following conditions shall apply:
+Prior to commencement of each phase of the construction activity on the site, the permittee shall contact the designing qualified professional and, for solar arrays subject to Appendix I, the appropriate District to inspect the site.
+The site shall be inspected at least once within the first thirty (30) days of construction activity and no more than three times within the first ninety (90) days of construction activity to confirm compliance with the general permit and proper initial implementation of all control measures designated in the Plan for the initial phase of construction.
+The following conditions shall apply:

-(i) for projects disturbing more than one acre and less than fifteen (15) acres, the inspector shall be someone who:
+(i) for all projects not conducted by a state agency and which disturb more than one (1) acre, the inspector shall be someone who:

 (a) is not an employee, as defined by the Internal Revenue Service in the Internal Revenue Code of 1986, of the registrant, and